 Shutters, blinds, or even dark curtains will rarely block out the light sufficiently by themselves.
-Adding blackout blinds like THESE or THESE can be so helpful.
+Adding blackout blinds (Use code Cara for 10% off) can be so helpful.
 Even black construction paper taped over the windows works very well.
 Please use whatever works best for your nursery, but keep all of those light-blockers out of your baby’s reach.

 Check out my Hand Test to hear me talk about how much difference this makes!